jolizbish/SE-coding-challenge/README.md

 * Users are able to remove selected skills from the list by clicking the remove (x) icon.

 ## Submission Tips
 * Quality is better than speed.
-We'd rather you take a little more time and do things well then submit poor quality work.
+We'd rather you take a little more time to do things well then submit poor quality work.
 * Ensure that your submission accurately reflects you coding style.
-* Comment, comment, comment.
-The more we can can understand your thought process the better.
+* Comment.
+Comment.
+Comment.
+The more we can understand your thought process, the better.
 * Tests are not required but highly encouraged.
 * Make sure to review the [API documentation](https://dev.skillsengine.com/docs/v2competenciesanalyzeflatten) when integrating your app with the SkillsEngine API.
 * **DO NOT COPY OTHER DEVELOPER'S CODE.** We want to see your code not our own or something from stack overflow.

 ## Submitting your project
-* Fork this repo and submit a pull request when you're ready.
+* Fork this repo and submit a pull request.
 * Make sure you include the public url of the project.